Over the River and Through the Woods: Act Two

 Two days later, Nick is resting at his grandparents house recovering from his panic attack.
 His grandparents try a variety of methods to cheer him up, first by playing Trivial Pursuit, then by Nunzio telling a thoroughly exaggerated story of how he and Emma met.
 Later, when the two of them are alone, Frank recalls to Nick a story of his own father back in Italy, and Nick meditates on the complexity of his grandparents' lives.
 Later, Caitlin comes to visit Nick and apologizes for snapping at him.
 She tells him that if he stays in New Jersey, she'd be willing to go on another date with him.

 The next Sunday, Nick returns to his grandparents house for dinner.
 He announces that he's accepted the promotion, much to the dismay and grief of everyone.
 Nunzio goes to tell Nick about his terminal cancer, only to refrain at the last second, realizing that Nick needs to find himself without the help of his family.

-Two months after Nick moves to Seattle, Nunzio dies of prostate cancer.
+Two months after Nick moves to Seattle, Nunzio dies of metastatic prostate cancer.
 Nick states in an aside that had he known, he would have stayed in New Jersey without question.
 Two years later, Frank and Emma have also died, and Nick is engaged.
 While visiting Aida, Nick offers to move her to Portland (where his company is offering him yet another promotion) so they'll be able to see each other more often, but Aida refuses, stating she'd never be able to live in a house other than the one Frank built for her.
 In the final scene, Nick takes a few mementos of his grandparents (Nunzio's camera, Emma's prayer cards, and Frank's car keys), finally appreciating how much they loved and looked out for him.